-EOG Resources Inc (EOG) Q2 2024 Earnings Report Preview: What to
+EOG Resources Inc (EOG) Q2 2024 Earnings Report Preview: What To

 EOG Resources Inc (EOG, Financial) is set to release its Q2 2024 earnings on Aug 2, 2024.
-The consensus estimate for Q2 2024 revenue is $5.64 billion, and the earnings are expected to come in at $2.93 per share.
+The consensus estimate for Q2 2024 revenue is $5,641.76 million, and the earnings are expected to come in at $2.93 per share.
 The full year 2024's revenue is expected to be $23.59 billion and the earnings are expected to be $12.19 per share.
-More detailed estimate data can be found here.
+More detailed estimate data can be found on the Estimates page.

 EOG Resources Inc (EOG, Financial) Reported History